 2010 A Catalog of Hawaiian Place Names.
-Compiled for the Records of the Boundary Commission and The Board Commissioners to Quiet Land Titles of the Kingdom of Hawai4.
+Compiled for the Records of the Boundary Commission and The Board Commissioners to Quiet Land Titles of the Kingdom of Hawai'i.
 Collected and annotated by Lloyd J. Soehren.
-Online at the Ulukau Website, http://ulukau.org/cgi-bin/hpn?l=en.
+Electronic document on the Ulukau website, http://ulukau.org/cgi-bin/hpn?l=en.